Academic Catalog 2026-2027

 Credits: 3

-Thematic Thread(s): Citizenship & Social Problems, Institutions & Human Innovations, Transfer Thread Completion Course
+Thematic Thread(s): Citizenship & Social Problems, Conservation, Technology & Imagination, Institutions & Human Innovations, Transfer Thread Completion Course

 HSS 130 - Principles of Emergency Management

-This course will introduce the foundations of emergency management and discuss the emergency management cycle.
-The concept of the whole community approach will be emphasized along with the tools and resources used in emergency management situations.
+This course provides a foundational understanding of emergency management, and the emergency management cycle with an emphasis on the whole community approach.
+The different types of hazards will be discussed along with the tools and resources commonly used in emergency situations arising therein.
+Key concepts such as preparedness, response, recovery, and mitigation will be explored within a variety of governmental and international emergency management frameworks.
 An emergency exercise will be assigned and special topics unique to emergencies will be explored.

 Credits: 3